Enter your lump sum

 The takeaway

-A lump sum more than triples in a decade at 12%.
-The single biggest lever isn't a higher (riskier) return assumption β it's time: because the amount compounds from day one, every extra year (and every year you don't delay) adds disproportionately to the final corpus.
+A lump sum more than triples in a decade at 12% — and because the full amount compounds from day one, every extra year (and every year you don't delay) adds disproportionately more to the final corpus than chasing a higher return ever would.

 | Metric | Poor | Average | Good | Excellent |